-Here is a reposting of an early essay.
-I now have the images I had been wanting.
-Thanks to Susan!
+Here is a reposting of an early essay with photos I have lost from my archive.

 I think it was in 1971 that I drove to Marshall Field's in Oak Brook, Illinois, to shop for a birthday gift for my high school friend, Carol.
 We were both in college now, and she was turning 20.